nodebeats/nodebeats/README.md

     * npm install

+**Important Note**
+* First install the angular cli globally in your local machine before install packages for admin app

+    * npm install -g angular-cli

 * For setting up admin app (angular 2 app), go to the cloned project's admin directory and run the following command to install required dependencies for admin app:
+    * cd admin
     * npm install